Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 Working Group: Limited Additional Mechanisms for PKIX and SMIME (lamps)

 This document defines combinations of ML-KEM [FIPS.203] in hybrid with traditional algorithms RSA-OAEP, ECDH, X25519, and X448.
-These combinations are tailored to meet security best practices and regulatory requirements.
-Composite ML-KEM is applicable in any application that uses X.509, PKIX, and CMS data structures and protocols that accept ML-KEM, but where the operator wants extra protection against breaks or catastrophic bugs in ML-KEM.
-For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in [RFC9629].
+These combinations are tailored to meet security best practices and regulatory guidelines.
+Composite ML-KEM is applicable in any application that uses X.509 or PKIX data structures that accept ML- KEM, but where the operator wants extra protection against breaks or catastrophic bugs in ML-KEM.

 Use of Remote Attestation with Certification Signing Requests